27/03/17

 Kangs Solicitors has an established specialised Immigration department, able to assist in all aspects of Deportation from preparing evidence bundles, making representations and appealing decisions should the initial application be refused.

-Please feel free to contact our Immigration team for advice through either of the following:
+Please feel free to contact our Immigration team for advice.

 Get in touch